dested/OrbitalGa.me/README.md

 ## Features/Bugs

-- [ ] warning when you go too far left?
+- [ ] add arrows to direct you to where the action is
 - [ ] improve bot logic
 - [ ] make keyboard wasd
 - [ ] fix explosion animation